 The University is composed of individuals with various perspectives and of substructures that represent the diverse nature of its mission.
 The organizational structures at Southeast Missouri State University foster open communication and place specific responsibilities on individual members in their respective departments.
 The department has a primary role in the curriculum development process and is responsible for the development and maintenance of its curriculum and instructional programs.
 In terms of the curricular responsibilities, the department is charged to:

 While the primary responsibility for course and curricular development and review rests with the department, the collegial process in the University ensures open discussion of and dialogue about instructional related questions.
-Beyond the department, there are five review committees that may be involved in one or more aspects of the review process.
+Beyond the department, there are six review committees that may be involved in one or more aspects of the review process.

 The College Council serves as a review body for all course and curricular proposals generated by departments or interdisciplinary units in the college.
 These items should be acted upon in a timely fashion.